Skip to content

 Pricing Details

 There is no pricing to analyze, which is itself the finding.
 OneKey publishes no rate card, no fee ranges, no rolling-reserve terms, no setup fee, no minimum monthly volume and no contract length; the only statement in the vicinity is 'real-time fee transparency through your dashboard', which describes reporting after you sign rather than terms before you do.
 For benchmarking, Pix costs the processor very little, so Brazilian Pix-heavy gateways generally land well under 2% on that rail, while the LATAM cross-border players run higher blended rates (EBANX roughly 3.5-7% in Brazil, dLocal 2.7-7% all-inclusive).
-A licensed institution processing R$1.5 billion or more monthly (OneKey's own gambling-page figure; trade press has carried R$3 billion) has the scale to price competitively, but every number here is either an inference from rail economics or a self-reported volume claim, not a quoted OneKey rate.
+A licensed institution processing R$1.5 billion or more monthly (OneKey's own lower figure; it has also claimed R$3 billion) has the scale to price competitively, but every number here is either an inference from rail economics or a self-reported volume claim, not a quoted OneKey rate.

 Speed & Settlement